flandolf/backup_partitions/README.md

 # Backup Android App

-This is a flutter app that enables you to backup your android partitions using root and dd.
+This is a flutter app that enables you to back up your android partitions using root and dd.
 Please have adb installed globally on your computer. (`adb` should be in your PATH)
 ## Features